bomonike/bomonike.github.io/rustlang.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=nvur2Ast8hE" title="Nov 17, 2019 Doug Milford">Milford: Generics</a>
    <br /><br />

+DEFINITION: Generics can be of one type or another type.
+Concrete types are consistent a particular type.

 Generics reduces code duplication by adding flexibility downstream:
 Instead of defining structs with diffent types: placeholder types,